tfairclough/Project-2-API-React-App/README.md

 ## Planning
 - - -

 My application is a country dictionary that allows a User to look up, favourite and edit details about countries.
-I wanted the interface to be simple and intuitive to use that was response to screen size and mobile devices.
+I wanted the interface to be simple and intuitive and responsive to screen size.
 I produced a wireframe to plan the React components and wrote out pseudocode to help structure the project.

 With one week for development I focused on delivering the core technical requirements while ensuring the page and code could scale to the optional extras.
 I reserved time for both refactoring and documentation.